rahmanda/ambercat/README.md

 module.exports = {
   ...
   staticPages: [
-    { filename: 'index', title: 'Ambercat', description: '....' },
+    { filename: 'index', title: 'Ambercat', description: '....', numOfPosts: 5 },
     { filename: '404', title: '404' },
-    { filename: 'your-custom-static-page', title: 'Your custom static page' }, ],
+    { filename: 'your-custom-static-page', title: 'Your custom static page', numOfPosts: 'all' }, ],
   ...
 };
 ```

 The `title` values will be used to set title page.
-The `filename` should be matched with the route you just registered on `src/routes.js`.
+The `filename` should be matched with the route you just registered on `src/router.js`.
 The optional `description` value will be used for meta description on your page.
+The value of `numOfPosts` can be an integer or string `'all'` if you want to make `data.posts` accessible on your static page component.

 ### Customize tailwind.js